danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    select * from pg_dist_shard;
    ```

-   You will see rows like below (Shown only sample rows and not all rows)
+   You will see rows like below (Shown only sample rows and not all rows).
+You can see individual shards for each distributed table.

    ![Image0391](Media/image0391.png)

-   You can see Individual shards for each distributed table.
-   - shardid is the Global unique identifier assigned to the shard.
-   - shardstorage column value 't' is for table storage type which indicates the shard stores data belonging to a regular distributed table.
-   - shardminvalue – Since these are hash distributed tables , the values indicates minimum hash token value assigned to that shard (inclusive).
-   - shardmaxvalue – Since these are hash distributed tables, the values indicates maximum hash token value assigned to that shard (inclusive).

    **SHARD INFORMATION VIEW**